 The most obvious answer is the messaging app Discord.
 Well known within the gaming community, Discord allows people to set up private “servers” where invited friends can chat, share photos and videos, and even voice/video chat with each other.
 Among Us has its own Discord server, but it’s better to make your own private server for your own private games.

 There, you can invite friends and fire up a Discord call while playing with each other.
+You can choose to buy members to get instant growth.
 Discord even features a mute or deafen button, making it easy for you to hide your evil laugh when you’re the imposter.
 Plus, Discord offers in-game overlay options, so you don’t even have to leave the game to see who’s talking.